FAUexchange – Frequently asked questions

 The FAU Language Centre offers a wide range of language courses to help you obtain the language skills you need.

 Yes, you must provide proof of language ability when you submit your internal FAU application.
+The proof of language ability must be available at the date of applying for the FAUexchange program and be submitted together with all the other application documents.
 If you apply for several host universities with different teaching languages, then proof of language ability is required for each language.
-There are no exceptions.
-You still need to submit proof of your language ability even if you are a native speaker, if you have taken or are taking a degree programme taught in English or if you have spent longer periods of time abroad.
+You still need to submit proof of your language ability even if you are a native speaker (please contact the Team Mobility directly), if you have taken or are taking a degree programme taught in English or if you have spent longer periods of time abroad.
 Language students also need to submit proof of language ability.
 The proof of language ability must be no older than 2 years at the time you submit your internal FAU application.
 Please submit either the FAU mobility test or an official language certificate.

 A school leaving certificate is not sufficient proof of language ability.